nikita-kazakov/nikita-kazakov.github.io/_posts/2015-08-09-why-you-sleep-poorly-after-bright-screens-at-night.md

 # In front of a screen

-I use <a href="https://justgetflux.com" target="_blank" rel="noopener noreferrer">f.lux</a>. f.lux automatically changes the light temperature of my screen in order to remove the harsh daylight blue, and replace it with a more soothing red.
+I use [f.lux](https://justgetflux.com). f.lux automatically changes the light temperature of my screen in order to remove the harsh daylight blue, and replace it with a more soothing red.
 It stays on automatically and detects sunrise / sundown.
 I use it, and had an easier time going to bed when working late.

 # In bed